Adrian Gantenbein

-Adrian Tobias Gantenbein (born 18 April 2001) is a Swiss professional footballer who plays as a right-back for Winterthur.
+Adrian Tobias Gantenbein (born 18 April 2001) is a Swiss professional footballer who plays as a right-back for 2.
+Bundesliga club Schalke 04.

-Career
+Club career

+Winterthur

 Gantenbein is a youth product of Winterthur since 2009, and began his senior career with the club in the Swiss Challenge League in 2020.
 He helped Winterthur win the 2021–22 Swiss Challenge League and earn promotion into the Swiss Super League.
 He made his professional debut with Winterthur in a 4–1 Swiss Super League loss to FC Lugano on 31 July 2022.

+Schalke 04

+On 27 May 2024, Schalke 04 announced that they had signed Gantenbein until 30 June 2028.

 International career

-Gantenbein is a youth international for Switzerland, having represented the Switzerland U21s in 2021.
+Gantenbein represented the Switzerland U21s in 2021.